Lipoedema Management

 Specialised lymph-sparing liposuction & plastic surgery

-Liposuction and lipectomy are no guarantees of healing the lipoedema but it can provide reduction of symptoms and stops the progression of lipoedema and improve quality of life.
+Liposuction and lipectomy are no guarantees of healing the lipoedema but it can provide reduction of symptoms and slows the progression of lipoedema, improving quality of life.

 For more information go to Lipoedema Project or call the Lymph Clinic and chat with Lesley